inpsyde/wp-translation-downloader/docs/Commands.md

 # Commands

-You can also use WP Translation Downloader via Composer CLI.
-Following commands are available:
+WP Translation Downloader integrates with Composer adding following custom commands to it.

 ## Download translations